zkurtz/dummio/README.md

 # dummio

-Standardized wrappers for IO of various file types.
-The goal is to make IO as easy as possible by implementing the most common and recommendable default options.
-Of course users may pass additional keyword arguments to the underlying IO methods.
+IO for dummies!
+We make IO as easy as possible by implementing the most common and recommendable default options.
+(Users may pass additional keyword arguments to the underlying IO methods.)
+For example, instead of

-`dummio` replaces entire blocks of code like
 ```
 import json

 with open(file_path, 'r', encoding='utf-8') as file:
     data = json.load(file)
 ```
-with simply
+you can simply
 ```
 import dummio